Cleaning Business Supplies List: Essentials for Residential & Commercial Jobs

 Equipment quality comparison guide: How to choose cleaning equipment by price point

 Not sure when to save money and when to invest in higher-quality tools?
-Use this guide to compare basic, professional, and commercial equipment and better understand what you gain at each price point.
+Use this cleaning business equipment list to compare basic, professional, and commercial equipment and better understand what you gain at each price point.

 Here’s how we define the following levels: